-We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of West County EMS and Fire Protection District (the "District") as of and for the year ended December 31, 2004, which collectively comprise the District's basic financial statements, and have issued our report thereon dated March 11, 2005.
-We have conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the governmental activities and each major fund of West County EMS and Fire Protection District (the "District") as of and for the year ended December 31, 2005, which collectively comprise the District's basic financial statements, and have issued our report thereon dated March 10, 2006.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.